-The study intervention is modulation of cortical excitation to inhibition (E/I) balance in the dorsolateral prefrontal cortex (dlPFC) by means of 2 trains of spaced continuous theta burst stimulation (cTBS) using a transcranial magnetic stimulation device.
-As prior work (Huang et al 2005; Chung et al. 2018) has shown that cTBS reliably decreases the cortical E/I ratio with diverse cortical targets, we expect to replicate a reduction in E/I balance when applied to the dlPFC.
-The mechanism of action is thought to be an increase in inhibitory neurotransmission across diverse timescales.
-The endpoint of this stimulation will be a decrease in the local E/I ratio that should last at least 60 minutes post-stimulation (Chung et al., 2018).
+The study intervention is modulation of cortical excitation to inhibition (E/I) balance in the right frontal eye field (FEF) by means of 2 trains of spaced continuous theta burst stimulation (cTBS) or intermittent theta burst stimulation (iTBS) using a transcranial magnetic stimulation device.
+As prior work (Huang et al 2005; Chung et al. 2018) has shown that cTBS reliably decreases the cortical E/I ratio with diverse cortical targets and iTBS increases the E/I ratio, we expect to replicate a reduction in E/I balance when cTBS is applied to the FEF and an increase in E/I balance when iTBS is applied.
+The mechanism of action is thought to be a manipulation of inhibitory neurotransmission across diverse timescales.
+The endpoint of this stimulation will be a modulation of the local E/I ratio that should last at least 60 minutes post-stimulation (Chung et al., 2016).